maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The user creates a new branch called `deputy`.
 This just creates a new file at `alpha/.git/refs/heads/deputy` that contains the hash that `HEAD` is pointing at.
 That is, the hash of the `a3` commit.

 Graph property: refs, like `deputy`, are just files.
-Git behaviour: it is computationally cheap to create and modify a file.
+Git behavior: it is computationally cheap to create and modify a file.
 This is why Git branches are considered lightweight.

 The creation of the `deputy` branch puts the new `a3` commit safely on a branch.  `HEAD` still points directly at a commit, so it is still detached.